biocore/American-Gut/README.md

 There are a few environment variable that can be used to customize the run:

-- AG\_TESTING: if set to `True` scripts will not download AmericanGut EBI data (ERP012803) bit instead work with test data (subset of the original EBI data).
+- AG\_TESTING: if set to `True` scripts will not download AmericanGut EBI data (ERP012803) but instead work with test data (subset of the original EBI data).
 This is useful for testing.
 - AG\_CPU\_COUNT: Number of process to use when parallelizing code (defaults to the number of cores)